Beat The Numbers Game: Guard Against Card Testing Fraud

 ACH Debit Payment Timing

 While ACH debit payments and credits are swift, they’re not instantaneous.
 NACHA aggregates transactions and processes them in batches.
-Batches execute five times daily to facilitate efficient money transfers.
+The ACH Network settles payments four times each day to facilitate efficient money transfers.

 Advantages of ACH Debits